 Your Ohio workers’ compensation attorney will thoroughly investigate your workplace accident to determine whether a third party can potentially be held liable for your accident.
 If so, you will file a third-party liability claim in addition to your workers’ compensation claim.
 Your work injury attorney will help determine the amount of lost wages, as well as the extent of your injuries, and what it will take to get you back to the level of health you enjoyed before the accident.

 What Should You Avoid During Your Workers’ Compensation Claim?

 Since many people injured in the workplace are unfamiliar with the Ohio workers’ compensation system, it is easy to make mistakes—mistakes that can hurt the claim down the line.
 The most common mistakes made during the workers’ compensation process include the following:

 - Failing to report your injury immediately.
-Under Ohio law, you have up to a year to file your claim for workers’ compensation benefit—or two years for an Occupational Disease claim.
+Under Ohio law, you have up to a year to file your claim for workers’ compensation benefits for an injury or for an occupational disease.
 That being said, as time passes, it becomes more difficult to obtain workers’ compensation benefits, so the sooner you report a workplace injury to your manager or HR, the better.
 In many cases, workers who wait too long to report their injuries may face disbelief on the part of the employer and the BWC regarding how severe the injuries really are or whether they even received the injuries at work.
 Once you report the accident, your employer may ask you to complete an incident report or provide additional information regarding the accident.
 Even if your employer does not require this additional information, it is a good idea for you to write down every detail you can remember regarding your workplace accident and the aftermath.

 - Failing to seek immediate medical care or failing to follow doctor’s orders.
 If you do not seek medical attention immediately, you may have difficulty convincing others that your injury is real.
 If you ignore your doctor’s recommendations, workers’ compensation may be reluctant to pay your claim.